developers

 Now that you have your Connection defined in the JSON Schema, we can proceed to actually implement the Python Code to perform the Ingestion.

-Develop the Ingesion Code
+Develop the Ingestion Code

 Learn what you need to implement for the Connector's logic